fhmoralles/imagemap/README.md

 # imagemap
 imagemap is a Javascript library for work with image as map. jQuery is required.
-The goal is to create a simple core library that can be customized and extended.
+It is possible to zoom on image and create clickable markers.
+See the demonstrations.

 # Current version
 0.0.5.0